 Last week we went over the definition of credentialing, and with that comes a lot of paperwork.
-There’s a lot to keep track of now that you’re a nurse practitioner, which I breakdown step by step here.
+There’s a lot to keep track of now that you have to organize your credentials as an np, which I break down step by step here.
 If you’re feeling a bit overwhelmed by all the paperwork and deadlines to keep track of, then this video and article should be helpful!

 Take a look at my 2-step method for organizing your NP credentials.
 That way you never miss a deadline or get stuck searching for something you need right away.